1964 Dime Value Checker: Errors List, āDā & No Mint Mark Worth

 1964 Proof Dime Value

-An interesting variety exists within the 1964 proof series: early production proofs display a “Pointed 9” where the tail of the numeral comes to a sharp point, while later strikes show a “Blunt 9” with a rectangular tail.
-This resulted from new obverse hubs introduced mid-year, with pointed 9 proofs estimated at under 2 million pieces, making them notably scarcer than their blunt 9 counterparts.
+An important variety exists within the 1964 proof series: early production proofs display a “Pointed 9” where the tail of the numeral comes to a sharp point, while later strikes show a “Blunt 9” with a rectangular tail.
+This resulted from new obverse hubs introduced mid-year, with Pointed 9 proofs estimated at under 2 million pieces ā making them notably scarcer than their Blunt 9 counterparts.
+However, current market data indicates no significant value difference between the two varieties at this time.

 Value for 1964 proof dimes varies dramatically based on finish quality.
-Regular proof specimens typically range from modest premiums in lower grades to $17-$24 for PR67+ to PR68+ examples.
-The market shifts significantly at premium grades: PR69 specimens command approximately $34
+Regular proof specimens typically range from modest premiums in lower grades to $17ā$24 for PR67+āPR68+ examples.
+PR69 specimens command approximately $34, while the pinnacle PR70 grade is valued around $250 ā though a PR70 example sold for $525 at Heritage Auctions in February 2020, showing how auction competition can exceed standard price guidance.

 1964 Proof Dime Price/Grade Chart